 - Use Silent Roar to scent mark your garden

 - Try orange or lemon peel, as cats hate the smell of citrus.

 10. Chase off Cats with Water

-A rather satisfying way of ejecting cats from your garden is to use water.
+A rather satisfying way of zs4.org ejecting cats from your garden is to use water.